ajaykammardi/etl-pipeline/README.md

 ---
 **NOTE**
-* pymongo dependency to be added while building airflow image, which is not done yet so you will see error once logging into airflow UI.
 * Couldn't complete task and Additional Challenge due to time constraint, basic idea is to setup DAGs for loading data and performing Data validations hence providing the initial framework.
 ---